dlhughes/AutoPkg-jss-templates/README.md

 There is a recipe templete you can use to make your recipes fill in the blank style. a policy templete and a smart groups templete you can add these variables into.

+This is all a work in progress, if i missed or miss identified something let me know.